GlideCX/glidecx-api-docs/README.md

 ## 3️⃣ Rate limiting

-In order to protect Cloutly from API traffic spikes that could put our database at risk we utilise rate-limiting.
+In order to protect GlideCX from API traffic spikes that could put our database at risk we utilise rate-limiting.
 When you get rate-limited, you will start receiving ***429 Too Many Requests*** HTTP errors in response to your requests.

 The default overall requests limit is ***200 per minute***